Quantum Steenrod operations of symplectic resolutions: Regularity of moduli spaces

 \subsubsection{Compactly intersecting incidence constraints}

-We will show that the quantum Steenrod operations can be defined on the submodule of $H^*_\T(X)$ spanned by the image of Poincar\'e duals of conormal cycles $[Y_w]$, by showing the compactness and transversality of the moduli spaces with incidence constraints on the conormal cycles which define the structure constants.
-The following is the key lemma.
+Following the remark after \cref{prop:stable-dual}, we will show that the quantum Steenrod operations can be defined on the submodule of $H^*_\T(X)$ spanned by the image of Poincar\'e duals of conormal cycles $[Y_w]$.
+We must show the compactness and transversality of the moduli spaces with incidence constraints on the conormal cycles which define the structure constants.

+The difference from the previous general setup is that on the submodule of $H^*_\T(X)$ spanned by the conormal cycles, we have a control of non-compactness of the incidence cycles at $ 0\in C$, as the conormal cycles approach infinity at prescribed directions (the conormal directions to the stable manifolds $\mathring{X}_w$).
+Consequently, we are not restricted to considering only the compact cycles as incidence constraints at $\infty \in C$, but we can consider locally finite cycles as long as they properly intersect the conormal cycles.
+The following is the key lemma for establishing this.